uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/pws-lab.md

   application:
     name: greeting-config
 ```
-In the bootstrap.yml, `spring.cloud.config.ui` defines how greeting-config reaches the `config-server`.
-Since there is no `spring.cloud.config.ui` defined in this file, the default value of `http://localhost:8888` is used.
-Notice that this uses the same host and port as the curl statement used when you tested the config-server directly.
+In the bootstrap.yml, `spring.cloud.config.uri` defines how greeting-config reaches the `config-server`.
+Since there is no `spring.cloud.config.uri` defined in this file, the default value of `http://localhost:8888` is used.
+Notice that this is the same host and port of the `config-server` application.

 3) Open a new terminal window.
 Start the `greeting-config` application: